-The LSB is a don't care bit (see the bit map in the I2C Write Mode Data-Word Format section).
+The LSB is a don't care (see Table 5).

 After acknowledging the instruction byte, the last byte in write mode is the data byte.
 Data is transmitted over the serial bus in sequences of nine clock pulses (eight data bits followed by an acknowledge bit).
-The transitions on the SDA line must occur during the low period of SCL and remain stable during the high period of SCL (see Figure 43).
+The transitions on the SDA line must occur during the low period of SCL and remain stable during the high period of SCL (see Figure 42).

-3. In read mode, the data byte follows immediately after the acknowledgment of the slave address byte.
+3. In the read mode, the data byte follows immediately after the acknowledgment of the slave address byte.
 Data is transmitted over the serial bus in sequences of nine clock pulses (a slight difference with the write mode, where there are eight data bits followed by an acknowledge bit).
-Similarly, the transitions on the SDA line must occur during the low period of SCL and remain stable during the high period of SCL (see Figure 44).
+Similarly, the transitions on the SDA line must occur during the low period of SCL and remain stable during the high period of SCL (see Figure 43).

-Note that the channel of interest is the one that was previously selected in write mode.
-In cases where users need to read the RDAC values of both channels, they must program the first channel in write mode and then change to read mode to read the first channel value.
-After that, they must change back to write mode with the second channel selected and read the second channel value in read mode again.
+Note that the channel of interest is the one that was previously selected in the write mode.
+In the case where users need to read the RDAC values of both channels, they need to program the first channel in the write mode and then change to the read mode to read the first channel value.
+After that, they need to change back to the write mode with the second channel selected and read the second channel value in the read mode again.
 It is not necessary for users to issue the Frame 3 data byte in the write mode for subsequent readback operation.
-Refer to Figure 44 for the programming format.
+Refer to Figure 43 for the programming format.

 4. After all data bits have been read or written, a STOP condition is established by the master.
 A STOP condition is defined as a low-to-high transition on the SDA line while SCL is high.
-In write mode, the master pulls the SDA line high during the tenth clock pulse to establish a STOP condition (see Figure 43).
-In read mode, the master issues a no acknowledge for the ninth clock pulse (that is, the SDA line remains high).
-The master then brings the SDA line low before the tenth clock pulse, which goes high to establish a STOP condition (see Figure 44).
+In write mode, the master will pull the SDA line high during the tenth clock pulse to establish a STOP condition (see Figure 42).
+In read mode, the master will issue a no acknowledge for the ninth clock pulse (i.e., the SDA line remains high).
+The master will then bring the SDA line low before the tenth clock pulse, which goes high to establish a STOP condition (see Figure 43).

 A repeated write function gives the user flexibility to update the RDAC output a number of times after addressing and instructing the part only once.
-For example, after the RDAC has acknowledged its slave address and instruction bytes in the write mode, the RDAC output updates on each successive byte.
+For example, after the RDAC has acknowledged its slave address and instruction bytes in the write mode, the RDAC output will update on each successive byte.
 If different instructions are needed, the write/read mode has to start again with a new slave address, instruction, and data byte.
 Similarly, a repeated read function of the RDAC is also allowed.